garrett-sutton/garrett-sutton.github.io/_drafts/bogus.md

 the night before and were nicely positioned to basically ski out from the car down to the ticket window.

+We headed to the areas around the Superior Express lift and Pine Creek Express lifts to start the day.
+By midday, we ventured into the Basin to hit up the lifts near Deer Point.
+We ate lunch at the car and then finished off the day with some more laps in the Pine Creek, Superior and Bitterroot areas.

 ## The skiing
 - 1800' vert